 Fire Your Financial Advisor

 Ending a relationship, no matter what kind, is never easy.
-It can be very uncomfortable and for many people, it’s something they just avoid altogether.
-But, once you have made the decision that you should fire your financial advisor, it’s best to just pull off the band-aid so to speak.
+It can be uncomfortable and often, something people seek to avoid altogether.
+Once you have made the decision to you fire your financial advisor, it’s best to just “pull off the band-aid” so to speak.

 Besides obvious cases such as negligence or fraud, your relationship with your advisor can end for a number of reasons, which we discuss in our previous blog, Why I Should Fire My Financial Advisor.
 Regardless of the reason, here are some tips on how to go about firing your advisor.

-The first step in firing your advisor is to review your contract with them.
+The first, and most important, step in firing your advisor is to review your contract with them.
 Within this contract, there will be a clause(s) that explains the exit process and any fees that are payable.
-These fees could relate to your annual fixed fees (are you liable for the rest of the period, can you pay a penalty to exit early? and your transfer fees (what it costs to transfer investments).
+These fees could relate to your annual fixed fees.
+For example, are you liable for the rest of the period?
+Can you pay a penalty to exit early?
+And even, what does it cost to transfer your investments?
+Some contracts make you liable for all of the annual fixed fees.
+Other contracts may allow you to pay a penalty to terminate the contract early.
 Once you know what steps you need to take, and how much you will be charged, you can begin the process.

 Are you planning on managing your own money?
 Or are you hiring a new advisor?
 If you are going it alone, you need to organize all the paperwork necessary to move your investments to a new brokerage.
 If you hire a new advisor, they can manage this process for you.